 Few will experience the highs, lows, glamour or pain that makes up the life of a professional sports star.

 It’s an intense period, and even if you are lucky enough not to suffer a career threatening injury, a professional athlete will have a career no longer than half that of the average City worker.
 That is a lot to be crammed into a short period and leaves very little time to plan for your life after sport.

 Professional athletes are just like other people – they need to keep a roof over their heads and put food on the table.
 This needs to happen long after their playing career is over.
 This doesn’t happen all by itself; taking control of your finances will help you prepare for a new life and career after sport.

 Pensions are not enough

 Athletes these days – especially footballers in the higher echelons of the football league – will earn good money – but only while they are playing.
 Many will be retired by their mid-thirties, with more than half their life still in front of them.

 A pension used to be the primary source of income in retirement, but gone are the days when you could make large, infrequent contributions into a registered pension scheme, which you could access from the age of 35.
 Since 2006, athletes have had to wait until the age of 50 to get their hands on their pensions.
-This became 55 in 2015 – the same as everyone else – and retirement ages have now been pegged to 10 years below the state pension age.
-This means that by 2020, that minimum age will be 56 and will continue rising.
+This became 55 in 2015 the same as everyone else – and the minimum retirement age is expected to be pegged to 10 years below the state pension age in the future.
+This means that the minimum pension age will increase to 56, then 57 and will ultimately settle at 58 for the current crop of sports stars.

 Tax rules have changed, so even if you were prepared to wait, those earning more than £210,000 a year can only pay £10,000 into a pension plan.
 And what do you do between retiring and your 55th birthday, if later?